• Home

 However, you can speed up the process if you are in a hurry by using the refrigerator!
 Refrigerated bark will take approximately 15-20 minutes to set.

-How to cut peppermint bark?
+How to cut peppermint bark with pretzels?

 The entire pan on bark needs to completely harden before you cut (or snap) it into individual servings!